How to set up a donation page and raise money for what matters

 Lay the foundation with a fantastic title for your donation page

 The first step in knowing how to set up a donation page for yourself, a loved one or a charity is choosing a catchy title.
 Your fundraiser title should attract the attention of potential supporters on social media channels, in emails and in text messages.
 A memorable title that instantly conveys what you’re raising funds for will encourage people to click your link and read your story.
-For more ideas about how to choose the best title for your page, see our blog post Tips for Creating a Fundraiser Title that will Drive Donations.
+For more ideas about how to choose the best title for your page, see our blog post tips for creating a fundraiser title that will drive donations.

-Write a story that makes people want to donate
+How to write a story that makes people want to donate

 A fundraiser story that is both detailed and compelling will encourage people to support your cause.
 It’s perfectly normal to want to get your donation page off the ground as quickly as possible, but it’s important to take the time to create the most meaningful description possible.

-• Who is benefitting from your fundraiser?
+• Who is benefiting from your fundraiser?
 Describe the beneficiary as honestly and completely as you can.
 Explain why this person, family or organisation is so deserving of financial help.
 If the fundraiser is for yourself, don’t be afraid to open up and explain why support from others would make a big difference in your life.

 • When do you need the funds by?
-It’s important to tell your supporters when the funds are needed by so that they understand the urgency of your appeal.
+It’s important to tell your supporters when the funds are needed by, so that they understand the urgency of your appeal.

 Add photos and videos to bring your donation page to life